Golden Microphone

 The Golden Microphone (Altın Mikrofon) was a music contest annually held between 1965 and 1968 in Turkey.
 It was organized by the newspaper Hürriyet.
-In 1960s, most of the Turkish popular music melodies were either songs from west Europe with Turkish lyrics or traditional Turkish folk melodies played with western instruments.
+In 1960s, most of the Turkish popular music melodies were either songs from western Europe with Turkish lyrics or traditional Turkish folk melodies played with western instruments.
 The goal of the contest was to encourage the development of popular Turkish music either by new compositions or by using domestic sources.